playfulprogramming/playfulprogramming/content/blog/bevy-entity-component-system/index.md

 ## Systems are the Game Loop!

-In most games, you'll find a logical "game loop" or "tick loop" that processes logical events or user input, and processes its effects in the world.
-These might handle things like physics calculations, collision detection, score tracking, win conditions - anything related to the game's *state* or *data*.
+In most games, you'll find a logical "game loop" or "tick loop" that handles logical events or user input and processes its effects in the world.
+These might involve things like physics calculations, collision detection, score tracking, win conditions - anything related to the game's *state* or *data*.

 These are often (but not always!) kept separate from the *visual* aspects of the game, such as a render loop, which would process graphics updates.

-> Most games can run at different frame rates, which sometimes even vary while the game is running.
+> Most games can run at multiple frame rates, which sometimes can even vary while the game is running.
 This needs to be separate from the game's logic to ensure that it always has reliable behavior, regardless of what frame rate it's running at.
 >
 > Changing from 60 to 120 fps shouldn't also double your character's movement speed in the game!

-Point being, this is behavior that needs to be reliable and consistent, as it is used to continuously process the game state during gameplay.

----

-A *system* is then effectively a function that gets continuously invoked during the game.
+A *system* is effectively a function that gets continuously invoked during the game.
 It would typically define a query for the components it uses, and perform some kind of operation as a result.
+The ECS framework then manages the "game loop" aspects, and controls how and when the system is invoked.

 # So, you want to build a game?